lanthale/LibHeifFX/README.md

 ## Open topics
 - The lib is not resizing the image data before sending back to the image class
-- No meta data is read out actually
-- Not enabled is AVIF support

 ## Usage
 Point to the maven coordinates: